 - Locks – have security devices necessary to keep the premises secure

-- Clean: are clear of dirt, mould, removable stains and unwanted matter.
+- Clean at the beginning of the tenancy: are clear of dirt, mould, removable stains and unwanted matter.

 - During the tenancy this is the tenant’s responsibility

-- In Good Repair (Non-structural): has no defects, fit to live in, reasonably secure and in compliance with health and safety laws.
+- In good repair (non-structural) at the beginning of the tenancy: has no defects, fit to live in, reasonably secure and in compliance with health and safety laws.

 - During the tenancy it is the tenant’s responsibility to repair any damage they have caused and the owner’s responsibility to repair any other damage (see Fact Sheet on Repairs & Maintenance)